ldhertert/harness-cli/README.md

   DESCRIPTION  A description of the application

 OPTIONS
-  --branch=branch              The branch name to use for git sync --gitConnector=gitConnector  The name or id of the git connector to use for git sync --syncEnabled                Whether or not git sync should be enabled
+  --branch=branch                      The branch name to use for git sync --gitConnector=gitConnector          The name or id of the git connector to use for git sync --harnessAccountId=harnessAccountId  (required) The Harness Account Id --harnessApiKey=harnessApiKey        (required) The Harness API Key --syncEnabled                        Whether or not git sync should be enabled
 ```

 _See code: [src/commands/application/create.ts](https://github.com/ldhertert/harness-automation/blob/v0.0.0/src/commands/application/create.ts)_